djsoulspotti-ops/Skajla/replit.md

 # Overview

-SKAILA is an educational platform for schools, connecting students, teachers, parents, and administrators in real-time.
-It offers a multi-role messaging system, an intelligent AI chatbot for personalized tutoring, gamification, and comprehensive analytics.
-Designed as a Flask web application with Socket.IO for real-time communication, SKAILA is scalable and tailored for the Italian education system, aiming to enhance learning engagement and provide robust tools for school management with a focus on business vision and market potential.
+SKAILA is an educational platform connecting students, teachers, parents, and administrators in real-time.
+It offers multi-role messaging, an intelligent AI chatbot for personalized tutoring, gamification, and comprehensive analytics.
+Designed as a Flask web application with Socket.IO, SKAILA is scalable, tailored for the Italian education system, and aims to enhance learning engagement and provide robust tools for school management.

 # User Preferences